-BMX refers to Bicycle Moto Cross.
+BMX refers to Bicycle Moto Cross, a unique type of bike culture.
 The origins of BMX bike riding comes from kids imitating motocross on dirt tracks in Sothern California.
 This occurred alongside the mountain bike movement, which also started becoming big in the late 1970's.

 Although BMX riders were focused on racing and jumping, urban BMX riders had some different ideas.
 They weren’t able to take advantage of motocross-style ramps, and instead, a culture of tricks was born, which was later coined BMX Freestyle.